github/developer.github.com/content/v3/repos/statistics.md

 ### A word about caching

 Computing repository statistics is an expensive operation, so we try to return cached data whenever possible.
-When you ask for a repositories statistics, and the data hasn't been cached, you'll receive a `202` response and a background job will get kicked off that starts compiling these statistics.
+If the data hasn't been cached when you query a repository's stats, you'll receive a `202` response; a background job is also fired to start compiling these statistics.
 Subsequent requests should return the data.

-Reposotiry statistics are cached by the master sha.
-Pushing to a repository will bust its stats cache.
+Repository statistics are cached by the master sha.; pushing to a repository resets its stats cache.

 ***NOTE:** `202` responses do *not* count towards API rate limits.